Tomcli/Stock-Price-Indicator/README.md

 ## How to use this script##
 1. Modify **input.txt** with your stocks' ticker symbols and leave everything else as default for recommendations or put down your own customized data (Please read **Definition for input.txt** for more details).
 2. Open your terminal.
 Run `python main.py` in this directory.
+It will take about a minute to predict the adjusted close price.
 3. Use the result to justify your buying and selling.

 ## Definition for input.txt##